ozqf/exercise90/README.md

     * Done 2018/6/10 *Improved movement* - Movement code uses adapted version of Quake's movement code.
 * Done 2018/5 *Basic Arena Level* - Something to stand on and contain the player!
 * **Entities**
+    **Reduce Boilerplate** - lot of fiddly boilerplate related to adding components.
+Reduce this.
     * Done 2018/3/30 *How will entities be stored? - Exact structure of entity system.
 Big structs for now with separate list of render objects built each frame?*
     * Done 2018/3/30 *Entity List - Until a better idea comes up, alloc a big array (4096 odd) of entity structs and use that.*
     *Copy to keep active entities packed to start of array?* - Why?
     * **Update loop**
 * Done 2018/3/14 **Create Heap** - Create main memory pool.
+    * **Split Heaps** - Two or more heaps for application and session memory Short lived: Specific session related: Entities/game state

 * ~Collision Detection~ - Deferred to physics engine
     * **Ray vs plane** - For hitscan vs world.
     * Done 2018/4/2 ...in 2D yes, in 3D, probably *Ray vs AABB* - For hitscan vs actor.